The Regions of Sea Lapland

 In Tervola you will find great opportunities for fishing from spinning and trolling to fly fishing.
 During the winter you may try your luck in ice-fishing while enjoying the fresh cool air under the ever increasing sunlight, particularly in the springtime.
 Summer offers you opportunities for berry-picking or hiking leisurely in nature and you may even venture for canoeing or boating and rafting on the rapids of the many side-rivers of the River Kemijoki.

 Tornio has been a central trading and meeting place of the North Calotte since the 17th century.
 It received its town charter in 1621.

-The archipelago's fantastic sand beaches, unspoiled nature, and unique wildlife can be experienced by everyone all year round.
+The archipelago's fantastic sandy beaches, unspoiled nature, and unique wildlife can be experienced by everyone all year round.
 The Tornionjoki-river is the longest free-flowing river in Northern Europe.
 The river creates a feeling of solidarity and community.
-The famous Kukkolankoski rapids (16 km north of the city center) are an unforgettable experience for the visitors.
+The famous Kukkolankoski rapids (16 km north of the town center are an unforgettable experience for the visitors.
 (Source: Tornio)

 Sea Lapland Race